threefoldtech/mycelium/README.md

 The node also still allows access to the [message subsystem](#message-system).

+## Configuration

+Mycelium can be started with a configuration file using the `--config-file` option, which offers the same capabilities as the command line arguments.

+If no configuration file is specified with --config-file, Mycelium will search for one in a default location based on the operating system:
+  - Linux: $HOME/.config/mycelium.toml
+  - Windows: %APPDATA%/ThreeFold Tech/Mycelium/mycelium.toml
+  - Mac OS: $HOME/Library/Application Support/ThreeFold Tech/Mycelium/mycelium.toml

+Command line arguments will override any settings found in the configuration file.

 ## Hosted public nodes

 A couple of public nodes are provided, which can be freely connected to.
 This allows